 From VMware’s perspective most of our customers are already Microsoft customers as well.
 In addition to that VMware’s vision is to provide the freedom of choice and flexibility, same like Microsoft, but it one small difference: to be cloud and infrastructure agnostic.
 This vision says that VMware doesn’t care if you run your workloads on-prem, on AWS, Azure or GCP (or even at a VCPP partner’s cloud) as long it’s running on the VCF stack.
 Cloud is not a choice or destination anymore, it has become an operation model.

-And to keep it an operation model without having a new silo and the vendor lock-in, it makes totally sense to use VMware’s VCF on top of AWS, Azure, GCP, Oracle, Alibaba or any other VCPP partners.
+And to keep it an operation model without having a new silo and the vendor lock-in, it makes totally sense to use VMware’s VCF on top of AWS, Azure, Google Cloud, Oracle, Alibaba Cloud or any other VCPP partners.
 This ensures that customers have the choice and flexibility they are looking for, coupled with the new and maybe still surprising “new” or “special” public cloud.
 If your vision is also about workload mobility on any cloud, then VMware is the right choice and partner!

 What are the reasons to move to Azure and use Azure VMware Solution?

 If you don’t want to scale up or scale out your own infrastructure and would like to get additional capacity almost instantly, then speed is definitely one reason.
 Microsoft can spin up a new AVS SDDC under 60min, which is impressive.
 How is this possible?
 With automation!
 This proves that VMware Cloud Foundation is the new data center operating system of the future and that automation is a key design requirement.
 If you would like to experience nearly the same speed and work with the same principles as public cloud provider do, then VCF is the way to go.